A Unified Framework for Community Detection and Model Selection in Blockmodels: Simulation study

 We generated networks from the DCBM following the same configuration as before.
 Here, we kept $\beta$ fixed at 0.5, noting that it is the more difficult case to deal with.
 For PABM, we used the setting introduced in Section \ref{subsec:comdet} for community detection.
 Here, we fixed $n=900$ and scaled $P$ so that the network density $\delta$ varies over $(0.01, 0.02, 0.05, 0.1)$.
 For each scenario, we simulated 100 networks and applied $Q_2$.
 As before, we used 200 bootstrap samples to estimate the $p$-value of the test and rejected $H_0$ when it fell below 0.05.
 The results for DCBM and PABM are presented in Tables \ref{tab:dcbmvspabm1} and \ref{tab:dcbmvspabm2} respectively.

 We observe that when the true model is DCBM (Table \ref{tab:dcbmvspabm1}), the size of the test is always less than the significance level of $0.05$.
-When the true model is PABM (Table \ref{tab:dcbmvspabm2}), the power of the test is 1 when except when the network density is small, that is, the network is too sparse.
-We know that if a network is too sparse, the latent position estimation as well as the community estimation problem becomes harder, which possibly leads to a small power in this case.
+When the true model is PABM (Table \ref{tab:dcbmvspabm2}), the power of the test is 1 except when the network density is small, i.e., the network is too sparse.
+If a network is too sparse, the latent position estimation as well as the community estimation problem becomes harder, which possibly leads to a small power in this case.